Heaven Is a Halfpipe

-"Heaven Is a Halfpipe" (also known as "Heaven Is a Halfpipe (If I Die)") is the debut single of American hip hop band OPM.
-It was included on their debut studio album, Menace to Sobriety (2000), and was released on June 27, 2000.
+"Heaven Is a Halfpipe" (also known as "Heaven Is a Halfpipe (If I Die)") is a song by American rock band OPM.
+It was included on their debut studio album, Menace to Sobriety (2000), and was released on June 27, 2000, as its lead single.

-The song peaked at number 18 on the US Billboard Modern Rock Tracks and was a top 40 hit in several other nations, including the United Kingdom, where it reached number 4 on the UK Singles Chart.
-It was the 33rd best-selling single of 2001 in the UK, earning a Silver certification from the British Phonographic Industry.
-In 2018, its certification was upgraded to Gold for sales and streams of over 400,000.
+The song peaked at number 18 on the US Billboard Modern Rock Tracks chart and was a top-40 hit in several other nations, including the United Kingdom, where it reached number four on the UK Singles Chart.
+It was the 33rd-best-selling single of 2001 in the UK, earning a gold certification from the British Phonographic Industry (BPI) for sales and streams of over 400,000.
 The song was re-recorded in 2012 for the Heaven Can Wait EP.

 Content

 "Heaven Is a Halfpipe" is about a man who loves skateboarding, getting high and being free.
-He imagines Heaven being like a half-pipe, where he does not have to worry about the police ruining his good time ("cause right now on Earth I can't do jack / without the man upon my back").
+He imagines Heaven being like a half-pipe, where he does not have to worry about the police ruining his good time ("'Cause right now on Earth I can't do jack / without the man upon my back").
 The trick skills of professional skateboarders Christian Hosoi and Mike McGill are mentioned during the bridge ("Like Christian Hosoi way back in '87" / "We'll be busting Christ airs until we get to heaven" / "With all your rules, you gots to chill" / "I'm gonna twist out like Mike McGill" / "I'm gonna twist out cos I got the skills").